krishujeniya/Matrix-Calculator/README.md

 ## About The Project

 This project is a graphical user interface (GUI) application developed using Python's Tkinter library.
-It allows users to calculate the determinants of 2x2 and 3x3 matrices.
-The application provides a simple, intuitive interface for inputting matrix values and displays the calculated determinant.
+It allows users to calculate the determinants and inverses of 2x2 and 3x3 matrices.
+The application provides a simple, intuitive interface for inputting matrix values and displays the calculated results.

 ### Key Features